"Medicine became obsolete in the year 2004, when doctors noticed that hiding behind a wall caused human health to regenerate to 100%."

 - The third-to-last mission, "Rebirth," in Black Ops has a portion where damage doesn't heal, as you're wearing a hazmat suit and the enemy dropped Nova 6 nerve gas all over the combat area.
 If you take too much cumulative damage, your suit is compromised and the Nova 6 kills you.
 An achievement/trophy requires the player to successfully clear the entire portion while the gas mask is worn without dying.

-- The aspect becomes ludicrous in Modern Warfare 2 and Black Ops multiplayer, where you can take ten M240/M60 rounds to the stomach over the course of about forty-five seconds and walk away with no real damage, but die instantly when a thrown knife or a small steel hatchet hits your foot.
+- The aspect becomes ludicrous in multiplayer of Modern Warfare 2 and later, where you can take ten rounds from a 7.62mm light machine gun to the stomach over the course of about forty-five seconds and walk away with no real damage, but die instantly when a thrown knife or a small steel hatchet hits your foot.

 - Condemned: Criminal Origins handles this the same as F.E.A.R. below: you only regenerate a tiny bit of health once it's below a certain (very low) threshold.
-Bloodshot switches to a partial-regenerating system, where the health bar is divided into blocks, and a block that is depleted requires a medkit before it will regenerate.
+Bloodshot switches to a partial-regenerating system, where the health bar is divided into three blocks (with a fourth as an upgrade available depending on how well you complete a certain level), and a block that is depleted requires a medkit before it will regenerate.

 - The Conduit, after Mission 3 when you first get the high-tech alien armor shown on the front cover of the game.
 Before that, all you're equipped with is a standard Secret Service suit and tie, and you're dependent on picking up medikits for health.